-- 1. Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Status tab of the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+- 1. Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service - 2.
 Click the Configuration tab. - 3.
 Expand the Navigator Audit Server Default Group category. - 4.
 Click the Advanced category. - 5.
 Configure the PII Masking Regular Expression property with a regular expression that matches the credit card number formats to be masked.
 The default expression is: